Reference

 • Source (default): Reads file, splits lines, parses each as JSON, emits T[] array.
 Empty lines are skipped.

 • Source (chunked: true): Emits one T exchange per line with JSONL_LINE (1-based) and JSONL_PATH headers.
 Returns Source only (no Destination).
-Parse errors throw and are handled by the route's error handler.
+With onParseError: 'fail' (default) malformed lines are routed through the route's .error() handler and the stream continues; 'abort' aborts on the first bad line; 'drop' emits exchange:dropped with reason: 'parse-failed'.

 • Destination: Stringifies body to JSON.stringify(body) + '\n'.
 Array bodies write one line per element.
 Default mode is append.